 Donations and Fundraising

-When receiving your donation we will collect personal data from you and, if we have done so already, we will seek your consent to continue to receive communications from us.
+When receiving your donation we will collect personal data from you and, if we have not done so already, we will seek your consent to continue to receive communications from us.
 We will share only your name with our auditor for normal disclosure purposes and we might publish your name, and only your name, on an annual report or similar.

 How long do we keep this information?

 We will not retain any of the information you provide for any purpose for any longer than is necessary.